 - It is given as a shot into a muscle.

-- Call your doctor to find out what to do.
-For the most protection against COVID-19, it is important that you do not miss or skip doses.
+- Call the doctor to find out what to do.
+For the most protection, it is important that your child does not miss or skip doses.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - Some drugs may have another patient information leaflet.
 If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.